ljonestz/compoundriskdata/README.md

 ## Sequence in generating CRM outputs

-To replicate the databases and plots used int he Compound Risk Monitor start by running the **Coumpound_Risk_database.r**.
+To replicate the databases and plots used in the Compound Risk Monitor start by running **Coumpound_Risk_database.r**.
 This will generate all necessary indicator datasets and risk sheets.
-Then run **Global database and summary sheet.R** that calculates component and overall risk scores for each country.
+Then run **Global database and summary sheet.R** to calculate component and overall risk scores for each country.
 Lastly, run **Compound Plots.r** to generate summary plots and comparison graphs.